ConvertAPI/docs/blog/convert-ms-office-to-pdf-using-csharp.md

 While searching for the solution I saw too many developers going mad in stackoverflow trying to wrap their heads around it.

 Finally I gave up and decided to write my own file processor that I could share with all of you who struggle with it.
-My goal was a tool that makes the conversion of multiple MS Office documents to PDF simple and quick.
-And here comes the ConvertAPI library.
+My goal was a tool that makes the conversion of multiple MS Office documents like .docx, .xlsx, .pptx and more to PDF simple and quick.
+And here comes the ConvertAPI REST API service that has a C# library.

 ## Choosing the right MS Office to PDF REST API converter is simple

-We are going to use ConvertAPI Office to PDF Rest API service to convert your files hosted on a server.
+We are going to use ConvertAPI Office to PDF Rest API service to convert either your local files or files that are hosted on a separate server by passing the file URLs.
+You can also easily apply document manipulations like merge, split, rotate, encrypt your source files as well as the converted file result.
-If you need to convert your files from a local directory, [here is a great article describing it](https://www.convertapi.com/blog/convert-docx-to-pdf-using-csharp).

 ## Let’s begin...